reedperry/rudoku-solver/README.md

 # rudoku-solver

-A sudoku solver written in Ruby (or perhaps one day it will be).

-So far, it doesn't solve Sudokus, and I barely know any Ruby.
-I'm working on improving both of those things :)
+A sudoku solver written in Ruby, mostly as a way to learn some Ruby.
+It solves puzzles, but is still rough around the edges.